Editor's note: This story originally ran on July 1, 2016.

-It's Friday, July 1, and we should be thinking about our Fourth of July weekend plans.
+It's July 1, and we should be thinking about our Fourth of July holiday plans.
 But as baseball fans, we can't.
 Why?
 Because today is all about Bobby Bonilla.

 A man who last played 5,381 days ago owns this day.
 Not just this July 1, but every July 1 through 2035.
 It's the day when the New York Mets pay him $1,193,248.20.

 So with the water cooler and Twitter buzzing about the Bonilla deal, here's your primer.